 Code snippet from our script:

-Before attaching this image to our email, we first have to determine the type of picture.
+Before attaching this image to our email, we must determine the type of picture.
 If you want to send a single image attachment, you can do it manually in the script.
-However, while sending multiple images, you would want Python to detect it for you automatically.
+However, you would want Python to detect them automatically while sending multiple images.

 image_type = imghdr.what(f.name)